Drop impact on superheated surfaces: from capillary dominance to non-linear advection dominance: Experimental set-up and control parameters

 We study the impact dynamics using two synchronised high-speed cameras to obtain side views and interferometric measurements of the gas film (figure \ref{fig1}).
-We record side views at 20 000 frames per second (Photron Fastcam SA1.1) from which we determine the drop radius $R$ and the impact velocity $U$.
-We measure the gas film thickness using total internal reflection imaging (TIR) \citep{kolinski2012,shirota2017} that provides an absolute thickness value provided the liquid-solid distance is of the order of the evanescent length scale ($\approx 100 \, \si{\nano\meter}$).
-The resulting images are recorded at a framerate ranging from $225 000$ to $480 000$ frames per second (Photron Nova S12) using a long distance microscope with typical resolution $10$ $\si{\micro\meter}$/px.
+We record side views at 20000 frames per second (Photron Fastcam SA1.1) from which we determine the drop radius $R$ and the impact velocity $U$.
+We measure the gas film thickness using total internal reflection imaging (TIR) \revP{which gives quantitative absolute thickness measurements, provided the liquid-solid distance is of the order of the evanescent length scale \citep{kolinski2012,shirota2017}.
+Practically, TIR imaging enables us to measure film thicknesses ranging from a few tens to a few hundreds of nanometers, and to accurately monitor the occurrence of liquid-solid contact.} The resulting images are recorded at a framerate ranging from $225 000$ to $480 000$ frames per second (Photron Nova S12), \revP{which we checked to be sufficient to accurately monitor the gas film dynamics}, using a long distance microscope with typical resolution $10$ $\si{\micro\meter}$/px.
 Details of the optical setup, image processing, and calibration of TIR measurements are given in \citet{chantelot2021}.